BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/COMMONS_NET/VISION.md

 CommonsNet needs:
 - **Community organizers** to design local implementations
-- **Technical developers** to build on CosmicSyncCore
+- **Technical developers** to build on CivicBase
 - **Ethical philosophers** to refine governance models
 - **Economic innovators** to design new value flows
 - **Local pioneers** to test and iterate in real communities

 ## The Long-Term Vision

 We're not just building an app.
-We're **prototyping a new societal operating system** - one that could eventually coordinate global resources with the wisdom of Project Janus, the resilience of CosmicSyncCore, and the practical focus of CommonsNet.
+We're **prototyping a new societal operating system** - one that could eventually coordinate global resources with the wisdom of Project Janus, the resilience of CivicBase, and the practical focus of CommonsNet.

 This is the infrastructure for a world that works for all of us.